andrew-bedford/re-blog/README.md

 # re/blog
 A simple client-side markdown blog engine, built for fun!
-One of the goals is to add a plugin system that would allow users to easily customize it.

-*Warning*: Not SEO optimized.
+Choosing WebAssembly for a blog may appear strange, after all most search engines would have difficulty indexing its content, but this is actually a feature of re/blog.
+It is perfect for those who want to maintain a public blog, perhaps for their friends and family, while still retaining some privacy by making it less discoverable.

 ## Features
 Clean default interface with a content navigation pane, which allows users to skip to specific sections.